sajeetharan/azure-mindmap/README.md

-# azure-mindmap
+# Azure Mindmap

-Mindmap to help you learn Azure faster.
+Are you new to Azure?
+This repository comprise a list of comprehensive #Azure mindmaps which are related to,

+* Architecture
+* Certifications
+* Security